-- Stop the machine by turning off all 3 function switches, although turning off the PUMP switch only will render the HEATER and the VACUUM functions inoperative. - ISOLATE THE MACHINE BY EITHER LOCKING OUT THE MAIN SWITCH OR UNPLUGGING THE POWER SUPPLY SO THAT IT CANNOT BE ACCIDENTALLY STARTED. - Turn off the oil supply suction.
+- Stop the machine by turning off the 2 function switches for HEATER and VACUUM to allow the temperature to normalise across the heater element, although turning off the PUMP switch only will render the HEATER and the VACUUM functions inoperative. - ISOLATE THE MACHINE BY EITHER LOCKING OUT THE MAIN SWITCH OR UNPLUGGING THE POWER SUPPLY SO THAT IT CANNOT BE ACCIDENTALLY STARTED. - Turn off the oil supply suction.

-If the suction selector is left set to the external source over a long time period of time and the oil supply is above the level of the Lubemaster, oil can leak through the system and drain out through the breather and vacuum generator which will spill overnight
+If the suction selector is left set to the external source over a long time period of time and the oil supply is above the level of the Lubemaster, oil can leak through the system and drain out through the breather and vacuum generator which will spill overnight and will remove over 200 litres of oil from the equipment being cleaned